Do Twins Run in Families? A Genetic Explanation

 Do twins really ‘run’ in families?

 Yes...and no. “There is no evidence that identical twins run in families,” explains Dr. Mitchell S. Kramer, Chairman, Department of Obstetrics and Gynecology, Huntington Hospital Northwell Health.
 “Non-identical, or fraternal, twins can run in families.”
-According to Dr. Kramer, fraternal twin genes—which transmit a higher chance of hyperovulation (releasing more than one egg per ovulation) is carried in the mother’s genes since only females ovulate.
+According to Dr. Kramer, fraternal twin genes—which transmit a higher chance of hyperovulation (releasing more than one egg per ovulation) are carried in the mother’s genes since only females ovulate.
 “These genes increase the chance of having fraternal twins.”
 Therefore, couples are more likely to have twins if there are twins in the woman’s family.

 Do twins skip a generation?

 Sorry, Dr. Kramer says this theory is just a myth.
 Let’s say your grandmother or grandfather is a twin but your biological parent (their biological child) is NOT a twin.
 This does not mean if you are pregnant you have a higher chance of conceiving twins naturally since they skipped a generation.
-“I believe this ‘twins skip a generation’ rumor started many decades ago before we had a better understanding of genetics,” explains Dr. Kramer.
+“I believe the ‘twins skip a generation’ rumor started many decades ago before we had a better understanding of genetics,” explains Dr. Kramer.

 Why is it that many women who undergo IVF end up with twins?
 Is that just a coincidence?